ProteinsWebTeam/HMMER-web-docs/docs/result.rst

     RESESSPGQRSISLRYEGRVYHYRINTASDGKLYVSSESRFNTLAELV
     HHHSTVADGLITTLHYPAP

-We also include your query sequence in FASTA format, where applicable.
+We also include your query sequence, alignment or HMM (the latter two are truncated, but clicking on the link will show them in full).
 Should you have bookmarked or performed multiple searches and have lost track of which job id corresponds to which job, then this provides a way of tracking the search.
 You should also double check that this sequence